shellhub-io/shellhub-io.github.io/docs/guides/adding-account.md

 The web interface requires you log in with a valid username and password.

+!!! warning "Before continuing, make sure you have installed uuidgen"

 To add a account ser you must run the `add-user` script from the ShellHub working directory:

 ```